Meaningful Movies Watch Party – November 27

 October 31: The Twenty-third Sunday after Pentecost Read More »

-October 24: The Twenty-second Sunday After Pentecost Read More »
+October 17, 2021: The Twenty-first Sunday After Pentecost

 The Rev. Joseph Peters-Mathews is the vicar of St. Hilda St. Patrick.
 This sermon was preached as a response to Mark 10.32-45.
 It was preached extemporaneously based on the notes below.
 Sounds familiar, repetition Setting, prediction, misunderstanding, teaching on discipleship Road to Jerusalem.
 Will die.
 No argument!
 Still don’t get it We don’t get it.